Explore Hyderabad’s historic gems with a local guide. Capture stunning architecture, savor Irani Chai, and discover the city’s pearl legacy.

 -

 Telangana Martyrs Memorial - Also known as Telangana Amara Jyothi or Amaraveerula Stupam, this monument honors 369 students who died during the 1969 agitation for a separate Telangana state.
-Telangana Martyrs Memorial Day is observed on 2 June annually across Telangana.
-Situated on the banks of Hussain Sagar, opposite the Public Gardens, Hyderabad, it is the world’s largest seamless stainless-steel memorial, five times larger than Cloud Gate in Chicago.
+Telangana Martyrs Memorial Day is observed on 2 June annually across Telangana State.
+Situated on the banks of Hussain Sagar, opposite the Public Gardens, Hyderabad, it is the largest seamless stainless-steel memorial in the world, five times larger than Cloud Gate in Chicago.

 -